 If you happen to be passing through the area on a Saturday, you could pay a visit to Harkerville Market.
 This is a traditional farmers market with food and various craft stalls to stroll through.
 Their Bundu Breakfast is a great way to start the day.

-A must stop place to get a wonderful meal is Emily’s Restaurant located at the Emily Moon River Lodge – a true treat for you and a great place to stay the night.
+A must stop place to get a wonderful meal on a trip to South Africa is Emily’s Restaurant located at the Emily Moon River Lodge – a true treat for you and a great place to stay the night.
 The restaurant boasts of the true spirit of Africa with antique tables and collector’s items that fill the restaurant.
 A true experience to remember.
 You can choose favorites, like Lamb Rack, Butter Chicken Samosas and the unique Bali Bowl.

 ROBBERG NATURE RESERVE

 While in the area, a great place to stop off and hike is the Robberg Nature Reserve.
 A drive out to the Reserve is one of the best hiking destinations and definitely worth your time.

 The hike around the peninsula is a circular trail with two shorter versions available.
 It is a special one-of-a-kind hike and the geology enthusiast will find it especially satisfying.

 It will take you 4 to 5 hours to complete.
 You may get a chance to hear and then spot some Cape fur seals that are barking.
 There is almost too much animal life to fully mention, including grey buck, duiker and bushbuck along with claw-less otters and mongooses that you may get a glimpse of.
 Robberg is the perfect vantage point for dolphins and whales.
 There are also numerous bird species that flock to the area.